 Author: Debra Lee Baldwin

 Publisher: Timber Press; 5.5.2013 edition (May 21, 2013)

 Debra Lee Baldwin, the bestselling author of Designing with Succulents and Succulent Container Gardens, specializes in showing how top floral and garden designers use dynamic, sculptural succulents in a wide variety of eye-catching applications.
 Her own garden, which has been in Sunset and Better Homes & Gardens, is in the foothills northeast of San Diego, where temps range from below freezing to upwards of 100 degrees.

 Succulents, Debra explains, "are plants that drink responsibly.
 They store water in fleshy leaves and stems to survive dry spells, like when you forget to water them.
 They're a terrific option for good-looking, low-maintenance landscapes and containers."

-Debra, a garden photojournalist, got her start writing about homes, gardens, architecture and interior design for the San Diego Union-Tribune, then went on to scout, write and shoot for major magazines.
+Debra, a garden photojournalist, got her to start writing about homes, gardens, architecture, and interior design for the San Diego Union-Tribune, then went on to scout, write and shoot for major magazines.
 In 2005, her editor at Sunset suggested she do a book on succulents.
-“That changed my life,” Debra says.
+"That changed my life," Debra says.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.